netgen/TagsBundle/doc/INSTALL.md

 PostgreSQL variant of the above schema file is also available at `vendor/netgen/tagsbundle/bundle/Resources/sql/postgresql/schema.sql`

+Note: Netgen Tags supports eZ Platform schema builder, making it possible to automatically install its database tables when installing clean/demo data of eZ Platform.
+In that case, there's no need to install the tables manually.

 ### Update Anonymous Role permissions

-Give 'Read' permisions to the 'Tags' module for the `Anonymous` role.
+Give 'Read' permissions to the 'Tags' module for the `Anonymous` role.

 ### Clear the caches